tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 ![](SageMakerImageClassification/images/sagemaker-to-deeplens-15.png)

-4. Give the application name a unique name like 'greengrass-hello-world-userxxx' and the IdentityNameParameter 'sentiment-userxxx' with your own user name and click 'Deploy'.
+4. Give the application name a unique name like 'greengrass-sentiment-userxxx' and the IdentityNameParameter 'sentiment-userxxx' with your own user name and click 'Deploy'.

 ![](SageMakerImageClassification/images/sagemaker-to-deeplens-15.1.png)